Virgin Coconut Oil is the pure, untreated oil from the coconuts of the palm tree, Cocos nucifera.

 HAS VIRGIN COCONUT OIL HELPED ME?

 Yes.
-I believe Virgin Coconut Oil has contributed to the anti-inflammatory nature of my beneficial diet.
-It’s also helped me successfully maintain my skin and oral health, manage my Candidiasis and Sinusitis, and treat minor cuts and abrasions.
-It’s helped me as both an extra special food and a natural remedy.
+I believe Virgin Coconut Oil has contributed to the anti-inflammatory nature of my beneficial diet and has supported my health as an extra special food.
+It’s also helped me manage my Candidiasis, as a natural remedy.

 I have not witnessed or identified any other benefits, but i look forward to seeing what the future brings.